antrea-io/antrea/docs/network-policy.md

 - `podSelector` without a `namespaceSelector`, set within a NetworkPolicy Peer of any rule, selects Pods from the Namespace in which the Antrea NetworkPolicy is created.
 This behavior is similar to the K8s NetworkPolicy.

-## Policy ordering based on priorities

-The relative ordering between a ClusterNetworkPolicy resource and an Antrea NetworkPolicy resource within a Tier depends on the `priority` set in each of the two resources. i.e. the ordering is performed solely based on the `priority` assigned as opposed to the "Kind" of the resource.

 ## Notes